 The blanket is sized for a 42″ x 42″ and the terms are written using US terminology.
 I’ve created a video to help with your blanket

-If you prefer and ad free pdf that includes a chart, checklist, larger font and gift tags for gifting your blanket, you can click here to purchase off of Ravelry (or add it to your favorites or que), or you can click here to purchase directly from me and save 10%.
-(The 10% discount from me is only valid for US residents.)
+If you prefer and ad free pdf that includes a chart, checklist, larger font and gift tags for gifting your blanket, you can click here to purchase off of Ravelry (or add it to your favorites or que), or you can purchase through my Etsy store.

 Here’s a pin to add to your Pinterest board 🙂